HandongHCI/HandongHCI.github.io/Courses/HCI_Essays.md

 - Minimum requirement
 	- **Minimum T  pages** per essay
 	- Language: basically, English (Korean is partly allowed)
-	- **More than half of essay assignments (at least five out of ten essay assignments) should be submitted in English**
+	- **More than half of essay assignments (at least five out of ten essays) should be submitted in English**
 	- Use the shared essay form (Download: [here](https://goo.gl/Lh7d4a))
 		- Font: Batang & Times New Roman
 		- Font size: 12 pt.